 Fare info is usually stuck to the door (which is always opened during the trip) and usually won’t cost more than Rp7.000 for single trip.
 Some information about number and routes can be found here.

-Finally, the next transportation mode you can use is GrabCar.
+Other than those mentioned above, another transportation mode you can use is GrabCar.
 It is provided by GrabTaxi which is also operating GrabBike.
 Else, you can choose GoCar which works the same as Grabcar.
 Not like regular taxi payments, GrabCar and GoCar charges the passengers with flat rate.
 It means that how bad the traffic jam may be, you only need to pay the amount displayed on the apps when you ordered the car.
 The basic fare is Rp10.000, and I personally tested that it is way more efficient than taxis.